 You shoulder the responsibility when they accuse you of not being understanding.

-Then, when you mention you can’t tolerate the lying, cheating, and mistreatment another day, they respond with the almighty, “I knew you didn’t love me enough!
+When you mention you can’t tolerate the lying, cheating, and mistreatment another day, they respond with the almighty, “I knew you didn’t love me enough!
 I knew you’d give up on me!
 You only care about yourself!”, thus effectively kicking your guilt into overdrive and renewing your resolve to show them “unconditional love”.

 After all, there just might be some hope for them yet, right?